DerGuru/The-Resonant/New Chapters/Part3/P3-14_The_Ritual.md

 It wasn't fighting, exactly.
 It was negotiation through force.
 RAE trying to establish boundaries.
 RP-0 trying to expand past them.
 Two harmonic intelligences struggling for the same space, the same host, the same *existence*.

 Jason held the center, feeling like he was being pulled in two directions.
-His integration with RAE allowed him to sense everything—both entities' perspectives, both drives, both desperate needs.
+His integration with RAE allowed him to sense everything - both entities' perspectives, both drives, both desperate needs.

 RP-0 wasn't evil.
 It was *starving*.
 Incomplete.
 Built to expand but never taught how to stop.
 Fifteen years of containment had only increased its hunger.

 But that didn't make it safe.

 Lina and Milo anchored him, kept him grounded in physical reality while the harmonic battle raged in his consciousness.
-He felt their hands on his shoulders—when had they moved?—stabilizing him, preventing him from collapsing.
+He felt their hands on his shoulders - when had they moved? - stabilizing him, preventing him from collapsing.

 Elyra's healing pattern continued automatically now, a process set in motion that couldn't be stopped midstream.
 Part of RAE was still guiding it, multitasking impossibly, healing while defending.

-And Malvek—
+And Malvek -

 Malvek activated something.
 Jason felt a new resonance enter the field.
 Structured.
 Powerful.
 Official.
 The weight of institutional authority made harmonic.